Helping to make local foods once again a viable choice…

 Unlike other co-ops, buying clubs, or CSAs where everyone gets the same box of stuff (and you don’t know what you’re getting until you get it), with Locally Grown you get to order what you want, in the quantities that you want, from the farms that you want.
 The weekly email lists the produce, milled products, fresh flowers, and artisan goods available that week, and you can browse the items on this website before you place your order.

 Other Important Items

-Each Thursday evening following the market pickup, the market will reopen (previously this was Sunday evening but we thought, why wait?) and a list of available products is sent to everyone with an account here by e-mail.
-Customers must place their order for the week any time after that email goes out, but no later than Tuesday at 8:00 p.m.
+Each Thursday evening, following the market pickup, the market will reopen with a list of available products for the week.
+The market generates a list that is sent to everyone with an account, by e-mail.
+Customers must place their order for the week any time after that email goes out, but no later than Tuesday morning at 8am.
 Orders are placed here on our website.

-Growers receive notification of their orders Tuesday night and harvest on Wednesday and Thursday.
+Growers receive notification of their orders Tuesdays at 8pm, and harvest on Wednesday and Thursday.

 Picking Up Orders

 From 4:00 until 6:00p.m. on Thursday, now at 1645 St. Rt.
 54, Urbana, Ohio, on site at Oakview Farm Meats retail local shop.
 It’s so easy, and contactless!
 Just pull into the drive, line up behind the cars ahead of you, and wait for your orders to be brought to your car, and loaded for you!
 So easy!!

 We also offer a Friday morning pick up, if your schedule does not permit you to pick up on Thursday evenings!
 Also, at Oakview Farm Meats, 10am-12pm!